hjd1964/OnStepX/docs/GOTO_NOTES.md

 That is one reason the same target can feel simpler on some mounts and much more orientation-sensitive on others.

+For fork mode specifically, this is why wide meridian limits are often used as a practical way to increase motion freedom without constantly tripping a side-change style decision.
+But wide limits are not the whole story.
+Orientation selection still matters.
+In typical fork use, that usually means keeping `PSS_EAST` or `PSS_WEST` fixed until the user intentionally changes it to get the opposite orientation, even though the generous limit window would allow more than one valid branch.

 ## `ALTALT` And Other Less Common Modes